 Lifestyle and home remedies

 Kegel exercises may be most successful when they're taught by a therapist using biofeedback.
-Biofeedback uses information from a variety of pain-free monitoring devices to help teach you to control certain involuntary body responses, such as muscle tension.
-In this case, biofeedback can help ensure you're contracting the proper muscles, and that the intensity and duration of the muscle contractions are optimal.
+Biofeedback involves monitoring devices to help ensure that you're tightening the proper muscles with the optimal intensity and duration.

 Terms and conditions of use